 Soldering is used in many ways but mostly in the areas of electronics, jewelry making and stained glass windows.
 These other types of soldering may require higher powered soldering irons depending on the two metals to be joined.

 If you are considering doing more substantial soldering then a soldering iron which uses a 40w or stronger supply of power will be needed.

-A fusible metal alloy used to join two metal surfaces together.
-These come in different alloy ratios depending on what type of metals you are trying to solder.
-Be careful when using solder, there can be some spitting and it will be hot and painful if it makes contact with your skin.
-Check with your supplier that you have the right kind of solder for the job.
+A fusible metal alloy used to join two metal surfaces together, solder wire comes in different alloy ratios depending on what type of metals you are trying to solder.

 This is a chemical cleaning agent that helps the flow of the solder when worked with the soldering iron.
 This product will create smoke when being used which is normal.